Guide to Santa Pola, spain, Santa Pola, Valencia, Travel guide, tourist information Santa Pola

 Places in Spain - Santa Pola (Valencia)

 On arrival, your first stop should be the tourist office at the end of Ctra, Elche, next to the Parque El Palmeral.
-Here you will find the most helpful, multi-lingual tourist guide in Spain.
-His passion for the town will enable you to see and know everything.
+Here you will find a very helpful information point where you can collect a street plan and local information.

 Related pages